vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 How is there an advantage if there is no communication of information?

-It's merely that the same amount information is more efficiently used.
+It's merely that the same amount of information is more efficiently used.

 Like a [quantum algorithm](https://en.wikipedia.org/wiki/Quantum_algorithm), it's possible to [exploit](https://en.wikipedia.org/wiki/Bell%27s_theorem) [quantum correlations](https://en.wikipedia.org/wiki/Quantum_correlation) to [do something](https://en.wikipedia.org/wiki/BQP) that [appears](https://en.wikipedia.org/wiki/Shor%27s_algorithm) [remarkable](https://en.wikipedia.org/wiki/Grover%27s_algorithm).